jsalichs/SearchTextEngine/README.md

 # Text search engine

 ## Introduction
-Command line driven text search engine project to read all the text files in a given directory.
+Command line driven search engine project using all the text files available in a given directory.
 The search take the words given on the command prompt and return a list of the top 10 (max) matching filenames in rank order, giving the rank score against each match.
 The rank score is 100% if a file contains all the words, 0% if it contains none of the words and between 0% and 100% if it contains only some of the words.